thespain/puppet-php-fact/README.md

 # puppet-php-fact
 Temporary repository for developing a Puppet custom PHP fact.

-## Limitations
-Currently, this fact adds almost 2 seconds of run time to fater most likely due to using the rpm command, then prasing it out into hashes.

 ## What this fact returns

 This custom fact will return all installed versions of php including multiple